ethwinch/web103_finalproject/README.md

 [gif goes here]

+### Access Control

+<p>Users can only create/update/delete media from a collection if they are logged into the account associated with that collection.</p>

+[gif goes here]

 <!--
 ### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]
 -->